HlengYWamieH/HlengYWamieH/README.md

-- 👋 Hi, I’m @HlengYWamieH
+- 👋 Hi, I’m Hlengiwe Tshabalala
 - 👀 I’m interested in learning Python
-- 🌱 I’m currently learning AWS and Java
+- 🌱 I’m currently learning AWS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any kind of projects including Java, C#,.net Core, MVC
-- 📫 How to reach me hle.wamieh@gmail.com
+- 📫 How to reach me hlengy49@gmail.com

 <!---
 HlengYWamieH/HlengYWamieH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.